Written by Anujith SinghPublished Updated

 Orphan pages

-Pages with no internal links pointing to them.
-Google may never find them, even if they are in your sitemap.
-They are the single most impactful issue to fix because the solution is simple: add links from related, indexed pages.
+Pages with no internal links to them are invisible.
+Google may skip them even if they sit in your sitemap.
+The fix is simple: link them from related, indexed content.

 2